mavryk-network/mavryk-rust/light_node/README.md

 --custom-network-file <PATH>
 ```

-The format of the file should match the format used by Octez to specify a custom network.
+The format of the file should match the format used by Mavkit to specify a custom network.

 Example: